project-gemmi/gemmi/docs/mol.rst

     >>> block = gemmi.cif.read('../tests/SO3.cif')[-1]
     >>> so3 = gemmi.make_chemcomp_from_block(block)

+Chemical component data is complementing structural model data from mmCIF files, as the latter does not include bonding between atoms.

 Graph analysis
 --------------

-Now we have information about atoms, bonds and other restraints used in refinement.
-If we would like to analyze the molecule as a graph, we could setup such a graph using any library that knows how to analyse graphs.
+If we would like to analyze a chemical molecule as a graph, we could setup the corresponding graph in any of the graph libraries.

-**C++**

 Here we show how it can be done in the Boost Graph Library.